YitengDang/MultiCellSim/README.md

 #### Running the simulation

 The controls for running the simulation are based on media playback buttons and should be intuitive to use.
 Click on the "PLAY" button to run a new simulation.
 The "PAUSE" button will pause the simulation and resume once you press "PLAY" again.
 The simulation continues until the system reaches equilibrium (when none of the cells changes state upon updating), or when the maximum simulation time is reached (by default set to tmax = 5000).
 To stop a current simulation or reset a terminated simulation, press the "STOP" button.
 This erases the current simulation and all data associated with it, so if you intend to save the simulation, do so before you press "STOP".
 The four buttons at the bottom are for going through a simulation without running it for more time (Replay mode).
 The skip forward and backward buttons skip to the start and end of the current simulation.
 The seek forward and backward buttons move the simulation by one step in time.
 At any time, the simulation can be run again by pressing "PLAY".
 If the simulation did not reach equilibrium, it will continue running after the last frame of the replay has been reached.
+In the "Simulation" menu, there is an additional option "Skip to time" that allows you to directly skip to a time you input.
+Finally, there is a slider next to the buttons to control the speed of the simulation (i.e. how fast the frames follow each other).

 #### Display signal
 For two types of signals (see below), the simulator only displays the expression of one gene at a time.
 The "Display signal" button group allows you to toggle between the views of the two states of the cells.